 Section 1.
 Officers

-of office shall commence in March of odd-numbered
+b.
+The term of office cannot exceed two years.
+Terms of office shall commence in July of odd-numbered

 c.
 The recommended number of successive terms an officer(s) may serve are two terms unless otherwise

 d.
 No member may serve simultaneously as both President and Treasurer.

 Section 2.
 Duties